Queen Anne, Seattle: Schools

+Queen Anne is served by Lincoln High School (Seattle, Washington) located in the Wallingford, Seattle neighborhood.

 Seattle Pacific University, a private university founded in 1891 by the Free Methodist Church of North America, has 4000 undergraduate and graduate students on a 43 acre campus on the north slope of Queen Anne.

 Library

 The Queen Anne branch of the Seattle Public Library is housed in a 1914 building funded by Andrew Carnegie and built in late Tudor Revival architecture style.
 The structure, renovated in 2007, is listed on the National Register of Historic Places and has been named a landmark by Seattle's Landmarks Preservation Board.

 Parks and cemeteries

 The Seattle Parks and Recreation department maintains 24 parks on Queen Anne.
 Kerry Park, located on Highland Drive, covers a mere 1.26 acre, but boasts one of the most attractive views of the city, with downtown at the center of focus along with the Space Needle, and on clear days, Mount Rainier in the background.
 From this point there are also views of Elliott Bay and West Seattle.
 Kinnear Park, with 14.1 acre of woodland and grass, is Queen Anne's largest park, offering views of the grain elevator at Pier 86.
 Rachel's Park, formerly Soundview Terrace, is a play area on the west slope of the hill named after Rachel Pearson, a 6-year-old girl who died on Alaska Airlines Flight 261 in 2000.
 Queen Anne Bowl, adjacent to the 9.2 David Rodgers Park on the north slope of Queen Anne, has a dirt running track and synthetic surface soccer pitch.
 Bhy Kracke Park in East Queen Anne, features "one of the best views in the city," a playground, picnic shelter, several small grassy areas, and a paved walking path connecting the different levels of the park.
-West Queen Anne Playfield includes a community center, indoor swimming pool, and baseball and softball fields.
+West Queen Anne Playfield includes a community center, indoor swimming pool, and baseball and softball fields, and East Queen Anne Park features a wading pool, playground, batting practice area, and baseball and softball fields.
+Northeast Queen Anne Greenbelt is among other parks in the neighborhood.